Control Indoor Pollution with a Whole-Home Ventilation System in Columbus

 - Dust, mold and pet dander.
 These are the biggest frequent indoor pollution sources.
 They can aggravate allergies and asthma.

 - Carbon monoxide.
 This colorless, odorless, tasteless gas is made by insufficient combustion in a natural gas appliance.
 CO poisoning causes flu-like symptoms and can be fatal.

 How Whole-Home Ventilation Works

 House ventilation systems can remove pollution from the air in your living space.

 Balanced ventilation uses exhaust fans to introduce fresh air into the house—and expel musty air.

-Plus, some systems from Service Experts Heating & Air Conditioning make the most of energy efficiency.
+Plus, some systems from Stevenson Service Experts make the most of energy efficiency.
 This provides fresh airflow without excessive energy use.